 That said, at Saatva we find that people tend to prefer certain mattresses based on their own criteria—such as their sleep position, body type, or health conditions.

 For example, we know that side sleepers typically like a softer sleep surface.
 On the other hand, back and stomach sleepers say they like a medium to firm mattress.

 In this article, we're sharing which of our mattresses is ideal for different sleep positions and other scenarios.
 (You can also take our mattress quiz for even more advice on choosing the most comfortable Saatva mattress for you!)

 Unless you have sleep apnea or snore, back sleeping is widely considered the healthiest position for your body.
 It keeps your spine in alignment and your neck in a healthy, neutral position—as long as you avoid using too many super-thick pillows under your head.

 Back sleepers have more flexibility when deciding on the kind of mattress to buy.
 As a general rule, a slightly firmer bed helps keep the spine and hips in proper alignment, with enough cushioning on top to conform to the natural arch in the lumbar region.

 Our favorite mattress for back sleepers is our Saatva Classic innerspring mattress in Luxury Firm.
-It's a good choice for back sleepers because the mattress has optimal spinal support in the form of patented spinal zone technology and CertiPUR-US certified foam in the center third.
+It's a good choice for back sleepers because the mattress has optimal spinal support in the form of Lumbar Zone® Technology.
 The medium firm comfort level is a 5-7 on our scale of 1-10, resulting in the perfect balance of comfort and uplifting support for back sleepers.

 Most comfortable mattress for side sleepers